23 Cheapest European Cities & Airports to Fly into in 2020

 Lisbon Portela Airport (LIS)

-The city of Lisbon is quite a good travel bargain once you get there, but the inbound flights are now fairly expensive, unless you are starting in Toronto.
+The city of Lisbon is a very good travel bargain once you get there and the inbound flights are now fairly expensive, that is unless you are starting in Toronto.

 Prague, Czech Republic